Perspective | How to safeguard progressive legislation against the Supreme Court: Poison pills

 Congressional “poison pills” could come in one of two flavors: The first type would hitch constitutionally vulnerable items to provisions that a conservative court would be loathe to invalidate.
 The second would trigger a fallback measure — if one part of the legislation is struck down — that would be highly obnoxious to an ideological bench, but beyond its power to invalidate.

 The first of these options draws on an obscure but important legal doctrine called “inseverability.”
 If a provision of a law is “inseverable” from the rest of that law, that means that when the court strikes down the inseverable portion, the entire law fails.
-The concept is playing an important role in the current attempt to overturn the Affordable Care Act: The administration argues that the individual mandate (which no longer includes a tax penalty) is unconstitutional and inseverable, and so the entire ACA must fall.
+The concept is playing an important role in the current attempt to overturn the Affordable Care Act: The administration argues the individual mandate (which no longer includes a tax penalty) is unconstitutional and inseverable, and so the entire ACA must fall.

 But inseverability can also be used to insulate a measure.
 Some statutes — like the ACA — require the courts to guess about what parts of a law are joined, because Congress hasn’t spoken to the question with an explicit and clear provision.
 But Congress can expressly state that two parts of a policy must stand or fall together.
 Imagine a health-care law in which a Democratic Congress yoked together, say, a mask mandate with a nationwide cap on medical malpractice damages.
-This might not only make sense as a legislative compromise; it also means that justices who adhere to inseverability would have to strike down both a mandate they might oppose and also the tort reform they likely support.
+This might not only make sense as a legislative compromise; it also means justices who adhere to inseverability would have to strike down both a mandate they might oppose and also the tort reform they probably support.

 A second type of poison pill ties a constitutionally vulnerable provision with a fallback measure that is plainly constitutional but politically unappetizing, at least for conservative justices.
 Congress could, for instance, require states to adopt a nonpartisan mechanism for drawing House districts, perhaps involving a bipartisan body of experts (such as Arizona’s) or a citizen commission (such as California’s).
 But if such a nonpartisan system of redistricting were found unconstitutional, the automatic fallback, written into the law, would be a highly gerrymandered national map of House districts favoring Democrats.
-The most informed scholarship on the topic finds that Congress has the power to control districting pursuant to its Article I, section 4 power over elections.
-And the court has already held that partisan gerrymandering cannot be challenged in the courts.
+The most informed scholarship on the topic finds Congress has the power to control districting pursuant to its Article I, section 4 power over elections.
+The court has already held that partisan gerrymandering cannot be challenged in the courts.
 So the court could stymie the modest anti-gerrymandering proposal only at the price of installing the hyper-Democratic (and constitutionally insulated) map.

 Such a strategy could even be applied to policies affecting the court itself.
 The Constitution expressly grants Congress control over the appellate jurisdiction of the Supreme Court, including the amount and type of cases it hears, and Congress exercised that power from the founding to the early 20th century.
 Wanting more discretion over the pace and agenda of their work, the justices lobbied Congress for control over this docket, and secured it in 1925.
 But Congress can revoke this power.
 Congress could pass a measure that required term limits for justices (18 years, perhaps) and couple it with a fallback provision that eliminated the justices’ discretion over which cases to hear.
 Hence, if the justices rejected term limits — a limit they may dislike — they would find themselves no longer master of their caseload — a power they value, but have no constitutional right to keep.